 The next day, Rory visited our veterinarian who determined she was very close to delivering her puppies.
-Home for Life® rarely has puppies, let alone any pregnant animals at the sanctuary, so we had to quickly learn about all aspects of caring for a dog who was about to give birth.
+Home for Life rarely has puppies, let alone any pregnant animals at the sanctuary, so we had to quickly learn about all aspects about caring for dog who was about to give birth.
 The veterinarian found that her temperature was dropping- a sign that the delivery is imminent- and thought that she would give birth within a few days.

 That evening, December 1, Rory began pacing and became very anxious.
-We quickly prepared a birthing box- using one of the swimming pools that our dogs play in during the summer- and lined it with soft blankets and towels.
+We quickly prepared a birthing box- using one of the swimming pools that our dogs play in in the summer- and lined it with soft blankets and towels.
 Her first puppy was born at approximately 6:30 pm that evening and 7 others followed within the next 2 hours.
-Rory was very conscientious about cleaning them off and making sure they were nursing but needed a little help from HFL staff serving as midwives for puppies 6, 7 and 8 as she was very tired.
+Rory was very conscientious about cleaning them off and making sure they were nursing, but needed a little help from HFL staff serving as midwives for puppies 6, 7 and 8 as she was very tired.
 It's amazing she did so well in her condition and with the stress of being left at the gate in the freezing cold.